 For example, if your ex-spouse has accrued $75,000 of retirement by working for his company for 15 years—or 180 months, and you were married for 12 years of that time before initiating your divorce—or 144 months, you would divide

 144 by 180 to get 0.8, or 80%.
 This means that 80% of the retirement fund is attributable to the marriage.
 So you would multiply $75,000 by 0.8 to get $60,000.
 Then you would divide that in half to find out each party’s share: $30,000 each.

 If you are looking into a divorce or getting a QDRO and need legal help, we’re here for you.
 You need to ensure you consult with a competent family law attorney that understands the legalities of divorce and retirement in Utah and will help put your

 mind at ease so you don’t get taken advantage of.
-At CoilLaw, LLC, Salt Lake City Divorce attorney Jill Coil knows how to advise you during a divorce to help you achieve the best settlement and/or result possible.
+At CoilLaw, LLC, Provo divorce and family lawyer Jill Coil knows how to advise you during a divorce to help you achieve the best settlement and/or result possible.
 At CoilLaw we are ready and available to help you through your legal action.
 If you need legal advice concerning a Utah family law issue, call Jill Coil at CoilLaw LLC in Utah at (801) 939-6027 today.